 TRENTON, N.J. — A New Jersey federal judge on June 23 denied a motion to strike filed by a reinsurer in a dispute over indemnification for asbestos bodily injury claims under facultative reinsurance agreements after determining that the reinsurer will not be prejudiced if information pertaining to the reinsurer’s successor remains in the insurer’s counterclaims.

-SACRAMENTO, Calif. — A California federal magistrate judge on Jan.
-21 recommended that a property insurer’s motion for summary judgment be granted because the insured failed to meet her burden of proving that the insurer breached its contract or acted in bad faith in its handling of her claim for water damage and asbestos contamination.
+KNOXVILLE, Tenn. — A Tennessee federal magistrate judge on June 24 granted a homeowners insurer’s motion for summary judgment after determining that the insurer did not breach its contract or act in bad faith in handling the insured’s water and mold damage claims.